-It was in 2012 when Khun Newin, a former deputy Prime Minister of the Taksin goverment, successful business man and football fan, has decided to make big investments and promote his home province Buriram to become one of the most well known places in Thailand.
+It was in 2012 when Khun Newin, a former deputy Prime Minister of the Taksin government, successful business man and football fan, has decided to make big investments and promote his home province Buriram to become one of the most well known places in Thailand.
 He started with the football business by merging the former Buriram PEA and Buriram FC to Buriram United.

 Below are some of my best pictures as well as a video I took during the match.

-Location of the i-Mobile Stadium (Thunder Castle)
+Location of the Chang Arena (Thunder Castle)

 Read more about football in Thailand: